stonerlab/jams/docs/source/hamiltonians/exchange-functional.rst

 The exchange function :math:`J_{a,b}(r_{ij})` is specified between materials :math:`a` and :math:`b`.
 Neighbours with the given material types at distance :math:`r_{ij}` will be given the exchange value.
-Note that this assumes spherical shells and is most appropriate for simple lattices (e.g. SC, BCC, FCC) with high symmetry.
-For systems with more complex symmetry it may be the case that exchange interactions have the same distance but belong to different stars of :math:`\mathbf{r}` which are not linked by symmetry.
-No checks are made for violations of such symmetry.

 .. note::
     Specified interactions are assumed to be reciprocal between